frankluongo/test-driven-react/README.md

 ### Starting a React Project

+- This stuff is pretty straightforward

 ### Testing Simple Components With Enzyme

 ### Adding a Jest Setup File

+- By default, Jest looks for a `jest.config.js` file at the root of a project
+- You can then use `setupFilesAfterEnv: ["./point/to/file.js"]` to set up a setup file

 ### Testing Nested Markup